ONSdigital/ARCHIVED-admin-data-api/README.md

 ## Running

-To run the `sbr-ch-api`, run the following:
+To run the `sbr-ch-data-api`, run the following:

 ``` shell
 sbt api/run -Denvironment=local